-As previously discussed, the key to achieving a good outcome in patients with cardiogenic shock is rapid diagnosis, prompt supportive therapy, and expeditious coronary artery revascularization in patients with myocardial ischemia and infarction.
+As previously discussed, the keys to achieving a good outcome in patients with cardiogenic shock are rapid diagnosis, prompt supportive therapy, and expeditious coronary artery revascularization in patients with myocardial ischemia and infarction.

 Any patient presenting with shock must receive an early working diagnosis, urgent resuscitation, and subsequent confirmation of the working diagnosis.

-In addition to laboratory studies, workup in cardiogenic shock can include imaging studies such as echocardiography, chest radiography, and angiography; electrocardiography; and invasive hemodynamic monitoring.
+In addition to laboratory studies, workup in cardiogenic shock can include imaging studies such as echocardiography, chest radiography, and angiography; electrocardiography (ECG); and invasive hemodynamic monitoring.

-Measurement of routine biochemical parameters, such as electrolytes, renal function (eg, urea and creatinine levels), and liver function tests (eg, bilirubin, aspartate aminotransferase, alanine aminotransferase, lactate dehydrogenase [LDH]), are useful for assessing proper functioning of vital organs.
+Measurement of routine biochemical parameters, such as electrolytes, renal function (eg, urea and creatinine levels), and liver function tests (eg, bilirubin, aspartate aminotransferase [AST], alanine aminotransferase [ALT], and lactate dehydrogenase [LDH]), are useful for assessing proper functioning of vital organs.